Changes coming 1 July 2025

 Example events could be 16th birthday events or an under 18’s sports award ceremony.

-Complete the Application for a young people's event in an adults only area at licensed premises form and pay the fee.
+Complete the Application for a young people's event in an adults only area at licensed premises form and pay the licence fee.

 Surrender your licence